sftpplus/sftpplus-docs/docs/events/events-operation.rst

   :ca: Path to the certificate of the CA used by this SSL/TLS context.

-  :cert: Path to X509 certificates.

   :crl: CRL used by this SSL/TLS context

-  :key: Path to the key associated to the certificate.
+  :vault_item: Name of the vault item used for the private certificate.